RedemptionTech/Token/README.md

 # Token
-Code For Creation of The BUZZ Token on Ethereum
+Code For Creation of The DEEM Token on Ethereum